gabPicard/Tensor-Library/README.md

   t1 = NDimensionalTensor(shape)
   ```
   If no shape is indicated, the class will create an empty tensor by default
-- The "filling": it is what will be filling the tensor in a first instance.
+- The "filling": this specifies the initial value to fill the tensor.
 For a more simple use, it can only be an integer.

   To create a 3x4x1 tensor filled with the number 1, we write:
   ```python